The Meritocracy Tax: A Simpler, Fairer System for All

 Does the core principle of the Meritocracy Tax—taxing extracted wealth instead of income—make sense to you?
 What’s the biggest flaw or unforeseen consequence you see in this model?

-I’ve addressed four major objections (market stability, forced sales, valuation, and capital flight).
+I’ve addressed eight major objections (market stability, forced sales, valuation, capital flight, safe assets, the European experience, constitutionality, and economic cycles).
 Which of these rebuttals felt strongest?
 Which one felt weakest, and how could it be improved?

 We’ve discussed several benefits, from eliminating lobbying to replacing property taxes.
 Which of these benefits is the most powerful selling point?
 Is there another I missed?